Mission: Impossible – Fallout (soundtrack)

 Mission: Impossible – Fallout (Music from the Motion Picture) is the score album to the 2018 film Mission: Impossible – Fallout.
 The sixth installment in the Mission: Impossible film series, starring Tom Cruise, and the sequel to Mission: Impossible – Rogue Nation (2015), the film is directed by Christopher McQuarrie and featured original score composed by Lorne Balfe, in McQuarrie's maiden collaboration and also replacing Joe Kraemer who composed for McQuarrie's previous films, including Rogue Nation.
-The album was released digitally on July 13, 2018 by Paramount Music, and the physical version of the soundtrack was released by La-La Land Records on September 19.
+The album was released digitally on July 13, 2018, by Paramount Music, and the physical version of the soundtrack was released by La-La Land Records on September 19.

 Development

 Lorne Balfe watched all the films of the series to inspire writing the film's music.
 While he assisted Hans Zimmer, as well as co-producing the score of Dunkirk (2017), that film's producer, Jake Myers, who was also producing Fallout, contacted Balfe to score for the film while Randy Spendlove, CEO of Paramount Music had arranged a meeting with Balfe, McQuarrie and Myers discussing about the music of the film.
-While McQuarrie discussed about the tone and film's storyline, Balfe had wrote the music syncing with the narration, and gave a musical ledger describing Ethan's journey, leading him to be onboard for the film.
+While McQuarrie discussed about the tone and film's storyline, Balfe had written the music syncing with the narration, and gave a musical ledger describing Ethan's journey, leading him to be on board for the film.

 As with all the films from the previous instalments, Lalo Schifrin's themes from the original television series were incorporated into the score.
 Balfe interpreted himself as a failed percussionist, he always being aware of the musical rhythm produced in the series, saying "Of course you've got that very famous melody, but it's very percussive and it's very rhythmical.
 And it's the same as when you go back and watch the TV shows, it was very percussive.
 So I knew that pulse and pace were something that I wanted to delve into more, but also I just wanted to experiment with some of the instrumentation.
 Like bongos were always in the TV show, and I thought, "Why have one when we can have twelve?" [...]
 I was just trying to push them to a larger form.
 So with the bongos, it's hard enough for one bongo player to get a gig these days.
 For twelve, it's a miracle.
 It was really being loyal to the past, but bringing it into the future.
 I think that that's what the movie does."

 While scoring for the film, McQuarrie did not use temp music for the film, but instead used Balfe's samples as the temp music.
 Balfe added that the recording room was next to the editing room, so he could be in contact with editor Eddie Hamilton, who helps him choosing the experimentation constantly while working on the score.
 In the end credits, the Mission Impossible theme song were recorded by a latin choir, to have the version more loyal to the theme.